 In addition, this means all signature formats are available by directly accessing the signing service of ADSS Server from any business client.
-These are extensive and details here: http://manuals.ascertia.com/ADSS-Admin-Guide/default.aspx?pageid=types.
+These are extensive and details here: http://manuals.ascertia.com/ADSS-Admin-Guide/default.aspx?pageid=supported signature type&SearchHighlight=signature%2 Oformats.